cj-mills/christianjmills-quarto/posts/fastai-libtorch-unity-tutorial/part-1/index.md

 ---
-categories:
-- fastai
-- libtorch
-- unity
+title: How to Create a LibTorch Plugin for Unity on Windows Pt.
+1
 date: 2022-6-28
+image: /images/empty.gif
+title-block-categories: false
+layout: post
+toc: false
+hide: false
+search_exclude: false
 description: This follow-up to the fastai-to-unity tutorial covers creating a LibTorch plugin for the Unity game engine.
 Part 1 covers the required modifications to the original training code.
-hide: false
-layout: post
-search_exclude: false
-title: How to Create a LibTorch Plugin for Unity on Windows Pt.
-1
-toc: false
-image: ./images/pytorch.png
+categories: [fastai, libtorch, unity]

+twitter-card:
+  creator: "@cdotjdotmills"
+  site: "@cdotjdotmills"
+open-graph:
 ---

 * [Introduction](#introduction)